• Skip to primary navigation

 Red currants

 Red currants are the tartest variety.
-Many people aren't crazy about their raw flavor which is incredibly tart and tannic, but really enjoy them in jam, sauces, and baked goods.
+Many people aren't crazy about their raw flavor which is incredibly tart and tannic, but really enjoy them in jam, sauces, and baked goods, like these red currant muffins.

 When cooked, red currants have a sweet-tart flavor, similar to cranberries.
 Even simply throwing them into a quick bread and baking is enough to tame their tart, astringent flavor.